eduardorittner/mtx/README.md

 Minimal text editor made in rust following along with hecto-tutorial and heavily inspired by NeoVim.

+## Using MTX

+Mtx is based on neovim's (and therefore vim) style of text editing, which are heavily reliant on "modes".
+The application starts in normal mode, where you can move around using "h", "j", "k", and "l" to move around (or the arrow keys).
+To enter insert mode press "i", to insert before the cursor, or "a" to insert after it.
+To go back to normal mode press "Ctrl-c" or "Esc".
+To save a file in insert mode, press "Ctrl-s" to save to the file's current name or "Ctrl-w" to save to a different name.
+In normal mode press "<Space>s" and "<Space>w", respectively.

 ## Objectives

 - Learn rust